sylhare/sylhare.github.io/_posts/2021-06-16-Interact-with-cryptocurrency-down-to-bits.md

 Miners make the bitcoin works, and the reward for that is an amount of bitcoin (that get halved every _210'000_ blocks).
 However, there's a finite amount of **21 millions bitcoins** (and we've already mined more than _18_ millions).
-Once all the bitcoin are available, mining may become less interesting and no more transactions might be made unless the protocol changes though [BIPs](https://github.com/bitcoin/bips)
+Once all the bitcoin are available, mining may become less interesting, the miners still get the transaction fees of the block.
+In the case the amount of mining decreases (hence the number of possible transactions) the protocol may change through [BIPs](https://github.com/bitcoin/bips)
 (Bitcoin Improvement Proposals). 🤷‍♀️

-Which leads to one downside of bitcoin, it's that if there's a majority pool of miners, they can decide which blocks go in the blockchain.
+Which leads to one downside of bitcoin (beside its awful ecological footprint 🌳), it's that if there's a majority pool of miners, they can decide which blocks go in the blockchain.

 This is well explained in [O'Reilly mastering bitcoin](https://www.oreilly.com/library/view/mastering-bitcoin/9781491902639/ch08.html) and it's all about forks of blocks in the blockchain and convergence between the multiple pools of miners.
+If you have enough computational power to force the blocks you want in the blockchain, it might lose its integrity.

 ## Libraries